 - a.
 The process used at QVCC to compile and report crime statistics is described in Approved Policy Statement #1 (Required element #4) in Section C above. - b.
 The Clery Act requires the collection and publication of statistics about four classes of crimes: Criminal Offenses, Hate Crimes, Arrests and Referrals for Disciplinary Action, and VAWA Offenses.
 The Act further requires that definitions of these crimes be included in this section of the Annual Security Report.
 The definitions and statistics comprise the next eight pages of this report. - c.
 The Clery Act defines the "Campus Geography" in which the specified crimes must take place in order to be included in the Annual Security Report.
-The Campus Geography includes four components: - I Campus property - II Public property immediately adjacent to campus - III.
-Student housing owned by the institution - IV Non-campus facilities that the institution either owns or controls - d.
-QVCC's campus geography includes: - The main campus located at: 742 Upper Maple Street, Danielson CT 06239. - 11.
+The Campus Geography includes four components: - 1.
+Campus property - 11.
+Public property immediately adjacent to campus - 111.
+Student housing owned by the institution - 1v.
+Non-campus facilities that the institution either owns or controls - d.
+QVCC's campus geography includes: - 1.
+The main campus located at: - 742 Upper Maple Street, Danielson CT 06239. - 11.
 Public property located immediately adjacent to the main campus: - 1.
 Upper Maple Street on the south border of campus. - 2.
 Rock Avenue on the west border of campus. - 3.
-The classroom teaching facility housed 729 Main Street, Willimantic, CT 06239.
+The classroom teaching facility housed in a wing of Windham Technical High School, located at 210 Birch Street, Willimantic, CT 06239, and the public property immediately adjacent to that location.